FAIR FIGHTING RULE #3: Shut Up and Listen

 We all want to be heard, but you can’t hear when you’re talking!

 JAMES 1:19 — Everyone should be quick to listen, slow to speak and slow to become angry.

 We all want to feel that someone understands us.
 We want to feel that we have been heard.
 In fact, our need to be heard is often much greater than our need to be agreed with.

 But that probably means we talk too much.
-As your mother used to say, you have two ears to listen and only one mouth to speak, so use them in that ratio!
-Try less to get your point across and convince our spouse why you are right.
-Focus on seeing the world from your spouse's point of view.
+As your mother used to say, “You have two ears to listen and only one mouth to speak, so use them in that ratio!”
+Try less to get your point across and to convince your spouse why you are right.
+Rather, focus on seeing the world from your spouse’s point of view.

 Can you take the lead and set an example in listening?
 Can you hit the pause button and tune in to the words that our spouse is speaking?
-What emotion are they communicating?
+Do you hear what emotion they are communicating?

 Subscribe to Family Fire and receive 10 Rules for Fair Fighting for free.